YayL/Ferrum/README.md

 ### Module:
     The AST representation of a file of ferrum code
 ### Symbol:
-    ID that is used to refer to a definition in the module scope
+    ID that is used to refer to a definition in a module scope
 ### Type:
     A symbol that refers to an ordering of data
 ### Marker: